fperi/kubernetes_example/README.md

     If you want to see the autoscaler in action, open 2 terminals.
     Use the first to go into the master node `vagrant ssh master`.
     You can check the status of the cluster with: `kubectl get all`.
-You should see a single node called `app`.
+You should see only one pod has a name starting with `app`.
 In the second widow of the terminal run `source test_autoscaling.sh`.
 This script will perform around 5000 request to the web-app.
 After a minute or so by calling `kubectl get all`, you should see that the cluster has now 5 pods called `app`.
 Once the